 The Authority has financed and expects to finance in the future, economically mixed multi-family developments in which a portion of the units (not to exceed 80%) will not be subject to the Authority's income limits.
-The Authority is also authorized to finance in such multi-family developments non-housing buildings or portions thereof for manufacturing, industrial, commercial, governmental, educational, entertainment, community development, healthcare or nonprofit enterprises or undertakings.
+The Authority is also authorized to finance in such multi-family developments non-housing buildings or portions thereof.
 The Authority has set the minimum set-aside for such economically mixed multi-family developments not financed by Tax-Exempt Bonds as 20% of the units restricted to tenants with incomes not exceeding 80% of area median income, as determined by the Authority.
-All such developments which are 15,000 square feet or larger and which have nonhousing buildings or portions thereof must have at least 60% of their income derived from their residential portion.
+All such developments which are 15,000 square feet or larger and which have non-housing buildings or portions thereof must have at least 60% of their income derived from their residential portion.
 The Authority has offered different options in the past and may modify, eliminate or replace the options described above in the future.